noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

   representation registered to the fsaverage_sym left-right symmetric pseudo-hemisphere--this is generally only used for comparing left and right hemispheres.

+Critically, all of these files for a single subject contain exactly the same set of triangles and all of them list their vertices in the same order.
+This means that each vertex is considered to have a position on the white surface, the pial surface, and the various inflated surfaces.
+Each triangle on the white or pial surface can therefore be thought of as a triangular prism that extends from the white to the pial surface as well.

 The following code snippets demonstrate how to read these files.

 * Python (using [nibabel](http://nipy.org/nibabel/))